yactouat/pips_channel_personal-website_api/README.md

 - run `npm install` to install the dependencies
 - run `npm run build` to build the project
 - run `npm run start` to start the server on port 8080
-- when developping locally, make sure you have your Google Application Default credentials setup; if not just run `gcloud auth application-default login` command
-- I use the `dotenv` package only on dev as I use GitHub repo secrets and the GCP Secret Manager to store/access the sensitive env vars on prod; you can use the `.env.example` file as a template for your own `.env` file
-- you can use the `pgAdmin` tool provided in the docker application stack to connect to the database locally
+- `docker compose up` will start a local postgres instance and a `pgAdmin` instance
-- to run the migrations, run `npm run migrate-db-dev`
+- to run the migrations, run `npm run migrate-db-dev`; otherwise they are run by default with `npm run dev` (and also `start`)

 ## CI/CD

 testing with jest, building with tsc, and deploying to the GCP, are all automated using Github Actions under the `.github/workflows` folder;

-the testing and building part happens whenever a pull request is created or updated, be aware that a file tracking the latest build commit SHA is used to facilitate auto push, so dont be surprised if you need to pull again before pushing your work on a PR;
+the testing and building part happens whenever a pull request is created or updated

 the deploying to the GCP part happens whenever a new release is created on Github; you must have a project with the billing setup on the GCP

-if you have provisioned a database that requires a root SSL certificate, you'll need to configure a secret for this
+## secrets and env vars

+- all the secrets and env vars you need are listed in the GitHub workflows
+- a secret ending with `FILE_NAME` is a path to a file that contains the actual secret
+- a secret ending with `_KEY` is a JSON key (such as service acounts keys in the GCP) and its contents
+- I use the `dotenv` package only on dev as I use GitHub repo secrets and the GCP Secret Manager to store/access the sensitive env vars on prod; you can
+  - use the `.env.example` file as a template for your own `.env` file
+  - checkout out the GitHub workflows to see how the secrets and env vars are used

 ### deploying to the GCP manually